KarelZe/edu/maschinelles-lernen/01_self_test.md

   * Bias, variance, and noise sum up to the true risk.
 * _What is the advantage/disadvantage of k-fold CV vs. the Hold-out method?🧠_
   * k-Fold CV uses the entire data set for training, as the $$k$$-th fold is used for testing and the remaining folds are used for training.
 This is less wasteful compared to the Hold-Out-method, where a certain percentage of the data is exclusively reserved for testing.
   * On the other hand, is k-Fold CV more computationally expensive as it requires $$k$$ iterations to train the model.
 It also leads to more stable results though.
-In comparsion the Hold-out-method is less computationally expensive, as it requires only one run.
+In comparison, the Hold-out-method is less computationally expensive, as it requires only one run.
   * What is problematic about the hold-out method is, that unlucky splits might give misleading results.
 * _Why does it make sense to penalize the norm of the weight vector?🧠_
   * Applying a penalty to large weight vectors helps to keep the parameters small.
 Which leads to a smoother function.